 The Psychology Department does not offer a terminal master’s degree program.
-However, doctoral students may opt to pursue a Master of Arts degree en route to the doctoral degree.
+However, doctoral students in the Department of Psychology may opt to pursue a Master of Arts degree en route to the doctoral degree.
 Specific requirements are outlined below.
 The Application for Candidacy for the Master’s Degree should be submitted to the Graduate Student Services Advisor well in advance of Graduate Division’s deadline.
 The candidacy application deadline for fall and spring terms is the fifth week of instruction.

 The Psychology Department falls under Plan I for the Master of Arts degree.
 This plan requires at least 20 semester units of upper division and graduate courses, and completion of a thesis.
 At least 8 of the required units must be from Psychology courses in the 200 series.
 Courses in the 300, 400, or 600 series do not count toward the unit requirements for Plan I. A maximum of 6 units of 299 coursework may be used toward the degree.